Choose another writer in this calendar:

 Rupert (Chawner) Brooke (1887-1915) |

-I. Rupert Brooke's best-known work is the sonnet sequence 1914 and Other Poems
+I at the age of twenty-seven.
+Rupert Brooke's best-known work is the sonnet sequence 1914 and Other Poems

 Brooke immersed himself in English poetry and twice won the school